gtbluesky/dsbridge_flutter/README.md

 ## Dart API signature

-In order to be compatible with Android&iOS, we make the following convention on Dart API signature:
+In order to be compatible with Android & iOS & HarmonyOS, we make the following convention on Dart API signature:

 1. For synchronous API.